music-assistant/python-musicassistant-client/README.md

-# python-musicassistant-client
+# musicassistant-client
-Python client to connect to a Music Assistant (music-assistant.github.io) server
+Very basic client for connecting to Music Assistant over websockets and REST.